 When you stay in our 6-person bunk room you get a bunk, mattress, and pillow (please bring your own sleeping bag/bedding).
 You also have access to a fully outfitted kitchen for meal prep, a bathroom with shower, a living room, and free WiFi.
 No dogs are allowed to stay in the house or bunk room.

 Are fires allowed?

-Fires are restricted to the three communal fire pits.
-Please do not make a fire outside of the three established fire pits.
+Fires are restricted to the communal fire pits.
+Please do not make a fire outside of the established fire pits.

 Why can't I have a fire right outside my tent?
 Why communal fire pits?

 All AAC campgrounds are community gathering spaces, we encourage people to meet their neighbors, share stories, and make new friends around the fire rings.
-There are several picnic tables around each fire ring.
+There are several picnic tables and fire rings.

 The entire camping area sits in a flood plain.
 Each seasonal flood destroys the fire pits and we lose several picnic tables.
 We also like to keep pollution from smoke to a minimum.

 Wait... am I going to be washed away in a flood?!

 We sure hope not!
 The campground manager will monitor the stream gauge closely and inform campers if there is any immediate danger.
 In the event of a sudden flood, the rally point is the barn.
 Luckily, times of heavy rain are bad times to climb.